MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 5.1 Merchant visibility

 We will be streamlining the user interface of the app to provide a more focused and efficient experience for you and your customers.
 As a result, the list of potential merchants will no longer be displayed in the app.
 However, please be assured that all active and stopped agreements will still be readily visible to the app users.

-:star:**Recommendation:** We understand that being present in the potential agreement list can be important to you.
-Although this feature will be going away, please know that we still value your feedback and aim to provide the best experience for our common customers.

 ### 5.2 Merchant information on agreements